CircuitSetup/Flux-Capacitor_backup/README.md

 Limitations: MQTT Protocol version 3.1.1; TLS/SSL not supported; ".local" domains (MDNS) not supported; server/broker must respond to PING (ICMP) echo requests.
 For proper operation with low latency, it is recommended that the broker is on your local network.

-## Flash Wear

-Flash memory has a somewhat limited life-time.
-It can be written to only between 10.000 and 100.000 times before becoming unreliable.
-The firmware writes to the internal flash memory when saving settings and other data.
-Every time you change settings, data is written to flash memory.

-In order to reduce the number of write operations and thereby prolong the life of your Flux Capacitor, it is recommended to use a good-quality SD card and to check ["Save volume/speed/IR settings on SD"](#-save-volumespeedir-settings-on-sd) in the Config Portal; alarm and speed settings as well as learned IR codes are then stored on the SD card (which also suffers from wear but is easy to replace).
-If you want to swap the SD card but preserve your volume/speed/IR settings, go to the Config Portal while the old SD card is still in place, uncheck the *Save volume/speed/IR settings on SD* option, click on Save and wait until the device has rebooted.
-You can then power down, swap the SD card and power-up again.
-Then go to the Config Portal, change the option back on and click on Save.
-Your settings are now on the new SD card.

 ## Car setup

 If your FC, along with a [Time Circuits Display](https://github.com/realA10001986/Time-Circuits-Display/), is mounted in a car, the following network configuration is recommended: